Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Origin of Capacity Limits in WDM Optical Networks

+The argument of \cite{agrell2012mcf} can be repeated for channels with finite memory, \ie, when the influence of a large-cost symbol vanishes in a finite time interval.
+Whenever such a large-cost symbol is transmitted, the receiver can simply wait for the channel to settle before resuming normal operation.
+As before, in the limit of small $\epsilon$, the loss in data rate is negligible.
+Of course, as before, saturation can occur; for example, \cite{koch2009channelsheatup} gives an example of a channel with memory where $C(\const{P})$ can saturate even if optimal detection is performed.

-\paragraph{Single-user Channels with Memory} The SPM term of each user is available at the receiver for that user.
+In fiber-optic channels, the SPM term of each user is available at the receiver for that user.
 Its deterministic part, if needed, can be removed, \eg, by backpropagation and its (signal-dependent) stochastic part can be handled by coding and optimal detection over a long block of data (\eg, maximum likelihood sequence detection).
-Deterministic or stochastic intra-channel effects do not limit the capacity if such joint detection is performed.
+Deterministic or stochastic nonlinear intra-channel effects do not cause the capacity to vanish if the channel has finite memory (as in the previous paragraph) and such joint detection is performed.

-This may not be true for a receiver which performs isolated symbol detection.
-Whereas ISI is a deterministic distortion in traditional linear channels, for a nonlinear waveform channel ISI can have a stochastic component as well.
-As a result, unlike a waveform additive white Gaussian noise channel where ISI is removed completely by channel inversion, in nonlinear systems such channel inversion (\eg, by backpropagation) leaves a residual stochastic ISI for each symbol.
-In this case, the receiver based on backpropagation and isolated symbol detection gives rise to an ISI-limited system with a suboptimal performance.